Practice overview

 Insolvency

-• Benedict regularly appears in the Companies Winding Up List and in the County Court on behalf of petitioning creditors and respondent companies.
+• Benedict regularly appears in the Companies Winding Up List and in the County Court on behalf of petitioning creditors and respondent companies and in respect of bankruptcy petitions.

 • Acting (as sole counsel) for a former trustee in bankruptcy in respect of an application by the bankrupt to challenge the former trustee’s remuneration and expenses and other actions taken by the trustee.